Delaware Incorporation

 5. Status

-A Delaware corporation is like a name brand suit.
-It looks professional and investors tend to take you more seriously if you have one.
-Investors, bankers, and other professionals feel comfortable with Delaware corporations—they know how a business incorporated in Delaware works, the responsibilities of its shareholders.
-It’s familiar, which to many means security.
+A Delaware corporation is like an expensive suit.
+It looks professional, and investors tend to take you more seriously.
+Banks and other professionals feel comfortable with Delaware

 Are Delaware Corporations Advantageous for Small Businesses?